txm3278/Enhanced-Region-Behaviors/README.md

 - **Trap Regions**: Automatically roll saving throws and apply damage to tokens that enter, exit, or move within a region.
 Supports D&D 5e abilities and damage types, with optional MidiQOL integration for advanced automation.
 - **Music Regions**: Play specific songs or playlists, or stop all music, when tokens interact with a region.
 Supports playing all songs or just the first match.
 - **Sound Effect Regions**: Play a sound effect or sequencer effect when a region is triggered.
 Supports volume control and integration with the Sequencer module if available.
+- **Visual Effect Regions**: Automatically play an image or animation effect when tokens interact with a region.
+Supports static images and animated files, with options for duration, scale, display layer.
+Requires Sequencer
+- **Elevation Regions**: Automatically set the elevation of tokens when they enter or exit a region.

 ## Requirements